Draft Work Program and Corporate Plan 2023-24 - public consultation now open

 Tier 2 Non-Admitted Services Classification

+The Tier 2 Non-Admitted Services Classification (Tier 2) is the current activity based funding classification for non-admitted care.
 Tier 2 categorises a hospital’s non-admitted services into classes which are generally based on the nature of the service provided and the type of clinician providing the service.
-The structure of the classification is first differentiated by the nature of the non-admitted service provided.

-• allied health or clinical nurse specialist intervention services.
+- allied health or clinical nurse specialist intervention services (40 series).

-For example, a hospital outpatient clinic which performs endoscopies will be classified to a class in the procedures category.
-A clinic which performs computerised tomography scans will be classified to a class in the stand-alone diagnostic services category.
-A clinic run by a doctor who sees patients for consultations will be classified to a class in the medical consultation services category.
+For example, a hospital outpatient clinic which performs endoscopies will be classified to a class in the procedures category (10 series).
+A clinic which performs computerised tomography scans will be classified to a class in the stand-alone diagnostic services category (30 series).
+A clinic run by a doctor who sees patients for consultations will be classified to a class in the medical consultation services category (20 series).

 The next level of the classification is the type of clinician providing the service.
 This could be based on the speciality or profession of the clinician.
 For example, a clinic run by a cardiothoracic surgeon who sees patients for consultations before and after cardiac surgery is classified to the cardiothoracic class.
 A clinic run by an obstetrician who sees women for consultations before they give birth is classified to the obstetrics class.
 A clinic run by a physiotherapist who sees patients for consultations and treatments is classified to the physiotherapy class.